I will tiptoe no closer than this. There is no point.

 Andy Rowen appears in this book in Chapter 22.
 The Chapter that landed in Dublin, Ireland, literally landed on Andy.
 It was meeting Andy by chance (though having no clue who he was) - that led to the protagonist ever finding and meeting Bono in the first place.

-Can't back that claim at all, 'a course, but as always, I do get stuck with having one witness who knows it to be the truth.
+Can't back that first claim at all (the second, thanks to the book having been pre-published, I can assert somewhat).
+Though as always, I do get stuck with having one witness who knows it to be the truth.
 Oh, the irony.

 -Last but not least, Songs of Innocence is intensely autobiographical and delves back into U2's very first years as younglings; -precociously vulnerable, with no clue they would succeed in the future, or what the future might be.